 How I can help:

 Sometimes it can feel as though you have no one to talk to or no one who understands you and what you are going through.
-Perhaps you are feeling anxious, low in self-esteem, lonely, depressed, sad, guilty, or have panic attacks.
-Maybe you lack confidence, have family problems, suicidal thoughts, or self-harm.
-Or it could be that you are struggling with the mixture of - seemingly - conflicting emotions that often come with the death of someone close to you.
+Perhaps you are feeling anxious, low in self-esteem, lonely, depressed, sad, angry, guilty or full of shame.
+Maybe you lack confidence, have family or relationship problems, you procrastinate, you feel worthless and/or defective or you simply feel you just can't be yourself.

 I believe that self-awareness is central to personal growth and development.
 Sometimes, this self-awareness can become blocked by unhelpful patterns and behaviours that can (for example) leave you feeling unhappy, overwhelmed and suffering from anxiety and/or depression.
 This can negatively impact your daily life, including relationships with others as well as your relationship with yourself.
 Again, I can work with you on this so that you may begin to become aware of the beliefs, patterns and behaviours that no longer serve you so that you are able to make different (more helpful) choices for yourself.